MichiMMM/bpdp_test/README.md

 # Usage of this repository
-This repository is supposed to help to reproduce the work proposed in the paper "Business Process Deviation Prediction: Predicting Non-Conforming Process Behavior"
+This repository is supposed to help to reproduce the work in the paper "Business Process Deviation Prediction: Predicting Non-Conforming Process Behavior".
+The corresponding approach BPDP was originally proposed in [1] and is currently under review for an extension.

 The file "BPDP_Code.ipynb" contains all code used to implement and evaluate the proposed approach.
-The function "BPDP_classification_CIBE" executes the approach using the complex index-based encoding (BPDP<sub>CIBE</sub>) while the function "BPDP_classification_MPPN" uses the pre-trained feature vectors from MPPN (BPDP<sub>MPPN</sub>).
+The function "BPDP_classification_CIBE" executes the approach using the complex index-based encoding (BPDP<sub>CIBE</sub>) while the function "BPDP_classification_MPPN" uses the pre-trained feature vectors from MPPN (BPDP<sub>MPPN</sub>) as used in [1].

-To execute the classification using the Genga et. al. approach (Genga et. al. [9]), use the function "genga_benchmark".
+To execute the classification using the Genga et. al. approach [2], use the function "genga_benchmark".
 For the CatBoost classification (CatBoost) or XGBoost (XGBoost), execute "classify_cat" or "classify_xgb" correspondingly and to use suffix prediction for deviation prediction (Suffix Prediction), execute "suffix_prediction_deviations".

 To execute BPDP using a single classifier (BPDP<sub>SC,CIBE</sub>), execute "BPDP_single_classifier".
 For BPDP without undersampling and weighted loss (BPDP<sub>MC,No Imbalance</sub>), use "BPDP_no_imbalance".